davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulations.md

 date:       2014-06-22 16:48:16
 comments:   true
 excerpt:    "Monte Carlo simulations are a class of computational algorithms
             that involve multiple computational trials driven by random sampling to approximate the optimal solution.
-In this post we describe how Monte Carlo simulations work and demo how use this method to estimate the value of &pi; with a JavaScript program."
+In this post we describe how Monte Carlo simulations work and demo with a JavaScript program how to use this method to estimate the value of &pi;."
 img:        "mcpi/mcpi.gif"
 categories: [JavaScript, Monte Carlo]
 tags:       [JavaScript, Monte Carlo]